-POSITIVE CHANGES RCTC Freeway Service Patrol MOBILIZATION ASSISTANCE Expenses are increasing in the tow industry.
-To assist with truck Binsvance down payments at the start of the contract, we will offer to pay up to \$30k in mobilization costs.
-UPDATED COST SCHEDULE FORM We have added more line items, and added calculations, to assist you in figuring actual costs to propose an houry rate that works best for your business success.
-MULTIPLE RATES Construction and Extra Work isn't guaranteed, but does happen.
-Bidders are now allowed to somit different rates for Regular Work vs. CFSP/Extra Work, to cover increased costs outside of Regular Service Hours.
-PEACE OF MIND Contracts are now for FIVE YEARS, rather than 3 different houry rate for each year to cover inflation costs over the life of the contract.
-LAW ENFORCEMENT Interested bidders can now apply if they have one full year experience working under contract with AWY type of law enforcement agency.
+POSITIVE MOBILIZATION ASSISTANCE Expenses are increasing in the tow industry.
+To assist with truck & insurance down payments at the start of the contract, we will offer to pay up to \$30k in mobilization costs.
+UPDATED COST SCHEDULE FORM We have added more line items, and added calculations, to assist you in figuring actual costs to propose an hourly rate that works best for your business success MULTIPLE RATES Construction and Extra Work isn't guaranteed, but does happen.
+Bidders are now allowed to submit different rates for Regular Work vs. CFSP/Extra Work, to cover increased costs PEACE OF MIND Contracts are now for FIVE YEARS, rather than 3 with option years, and you can propose a different hourly rate for each year to cove inflation costs over the life of the contract

+LAW ENFORCEMENT

+Interested bidders can now apply if they have one full year experience working under contract with ANY type of law enforcement